romcal/romcal/docs/data-output.md

 ### Weekday Cycle

 A liturgical year consists of cycles that determines which portions of scripture are to be read.
-The weekday cycle is used mainly for weekdays readings.
+The weekday cycle is used mainly for weekday readings.

 - `Year 1` or `Odd year` denoted by the key `YEAR_1`
 - `Year 2` or `Even year` denoted by the key `YEAR_2`